Project-Agate/VisualReactiveAPI/README.md

   type: "event",
   uid: "AA9DH50KX81UES21",
   elementRef: "P4P8TIOTU9LGDSBF",
-  type: "click",
+  eventType: "click",
 }
 ```

 + **uid**: [UID](#uid).
 + **elementRef**: [UID](#uid).
 A reference to the element this event is emitted from.
-+ **type**: String.
++ **eventType**: String.
 The name of this event.
 Generally it should be equal to standard [Event.type](https://developer.mozilla.org/en-US/docs/Web/API/event.type).

 ### Attribute